 What is tack, peel, & shear?

-Lift the corner on a removable film and it should pull away cleanly and easily.
-Try the same on a shipping label and it should adhere stubbornly to the package.
-Both are adhesive applications yet the needs are very different.
-The way an adhesive performs is strongly influenced by the latex polymer emulsion included in the formulation.
-An apparently minor change or difference in the latex can have a big impact on the nature of the bond.
+If you lift the corner of a removable film, such as a protective coating applied to a mobile phone screen, it should pull away cleanly and easily.
+Try the same on a shipping label, and it should adhere stubbornly to the package.
+Both are adhesive applications, yet the needs are very different.
+The way an adhesive performs is strongly influenced by the polymer emulsion included in the formulation.
+Even what seems like a minor change in the polymer emulsion can have a big impact on the nature of the bond.

-Adhesive performance can be characterized in terms of tack, peel and shear.
-These properties define the type of bond created between two surfaces so it’s important to understand what they mean.
+Adhesive performance can be characterized by the properties of tack, peel and shear.
+These properties define the type of bond created between two surfaces.

-How an adhesive performs is strongly influenced by the latex polymer emulsion included in the formulation.
-Different emulsions provide varying levels of tack, peel and shear.
-When standard product offerings don’t provide quite the combination needed, a specialty manufacturer can customize the properties of their emulsion to meet the application requirements.
+How well an adhesive performs is strongly influenced by the polymer emulsion included in the formulation.
+Different emulsions provide varying levels of tack, peel, and shear.
+When standard product offerings don’t provide quite the combination needed, a specialty manufacturer can customize the properties of their emulsions to meet the application requirements.